Spaying & Neutering

 There is no secret, surgeries are painful.
-But we offer the best in pain management protocols, so there is very little pain your pet will experience.
+But we offer comprehensive pain management, so there is very little pain your pet will experience.
 Your pet will be back to normal very quickly.

 Most pets will go home the same day, admitted in the morning and discharged late afternoon – early evening.
 In rare cases they may have to stay overnight for monitoring, and our staff is here to get the job done.